Skip to content

 Photo by Anna Shvets / Pexels

-How Wound Closure Actually Engages Multiple Repair Pathways
+How Wound Healing Requires Multiple Repair Pathways

-What BPC-157 Research Shows
+What BPC-157 Research Shows for Wound Healing

-What TB-500 Research Shows
+What TB-500 Research Shows for Wound Healing

-TB-500 enters wound healing through a different biological door: structural remodeling and vascular scaffolding.
-Studies indicate TB-500 promotes angiogenesis via upregulation of VEGF signaling, establishing the blood vessel infrastructure that regenerating tissue absolutely requires [PMID: 18493016].
-Research also points to its effects on cytoskeletal remodeling through actin sequestration, which enables cell migration—essential for both fibroblasts laying down matrix and epithelial cells covering the wound [PMID: 22726581].
-The anti-inflammatory activity via NF-κB suppression addresses the second phase of healing, preventing excessive inflammation that delays repair [PMID: 22726581].
+TB-500 enters wound healing through structural remodeling and vascular scaffolding.
+Studies indicate TB-500 promotes angiogenesis via VEGF upregulation, establishing blood vessel infrastructure that regenerating tissue requires [PMID: 18493016].
+Research also points to effects on cytoskeletal remodeling through actin sequestration, enabling cell migration essential for fibroblasts and epithelial cells [PMID: 22726581].

-What GHK-Cu Research Shows
+What GHK-Cu Research Shows for Wound Healing

 What the Evidence Gap Means